 The Xochitla Award was created in 2014, in light of Xochitla Foundation 25th anniversary, to recognize and celebrate the efforts of that academic or research institution, government agency or non-governmental organization for the preservation of the environment and for the development of sustainability education.

-The award consists of a sculpture of a dove known as “Paloma” which is signed by late prominent Mexican painter from Jalisco, Juan Soriano.
+The award consists of a sculpture of a dove known as “Paloma” which bears the signature of late prominent Mexican artist from Jalisco, Juan Soriano.
 The “Paloma” was donated by the Juan Soriano and Merek Keller Foundation to become the heart of and award that recognizes environmental contributions for the betterment of our country.

 The award also includes the naming of one of the ahuehuetes or cypress trees found in the park after the name of the organization or agency that receives this yearly honor.

 Xochitla Foundation has long been committed to the environmental cause in Mexico, with the conception, operation, and preservation of Xochitla Ecological Park, a 172-acre oasis encircled by one of State of Mexico’s main industrial parks located northwest of Mexico City.

 “Xochitla is the product of the vision of its founder, Manuel Arango.
 Our mission has been to develop and preserve this space, as a green and urban area for the benefit of the present and future generations.”, says Vice-president of Xochitla Foundation, José Manuel Muradás in an interview for EL UNIVERSAL.

 Xochitla Ecological Park has lived on for 28 years not without facing lesser challenges, as the transformation of its vicinities into industrial parks, but with a spirit of constant reinvention that has placed it as vital space in the ecological and recreational scenario of State of Mexico, as explained by vice-president Muradás: